Notes on the Linear Algebraic View of Regularity Lemmas

 \item (Low-Error Approximation) $A - \Ahat$ has a small top singular value, or perhaps small top-$k$ singular values, or perhaps some reasonable combinatorial analog of these properties. \end{itemize}

 The goal of these notes is to develop regularity lemmas from scratch, with a heavy emphasis on this matrix perspective.
 In particular, we start with the classical low-rank approximation theorem, and then we set up and prove a new ``strong'' variant of it, which expresses the key idea that distinguishes the Strong and \Szemeredi{} regularity lemmas \cite{S75, AFKS00} from the weak regularity lemma of Frieze and Kannan \cite{FK99}.
-We then use this strong regularity lemma to derive classical graph-theoretic phrasings of regularity lemmas, to verify that the matrix perspective is a bit stronger than the graph one.
+We then use this strong regularity lemma to derive classical graph-theoretic phrasings of regularity lemmas, to clarify its relationship.

-The focus of these notes is on a perspective for \emph{existential} proofs of regularity lemmas; we will completely ignore issues of algorithmic runtime.